xgagandeep/CS711-team1/README.md

 streamlit run model.py
 ```

-The Streamlit app provides an interactive interface where users can input machinery operational settings and sensor readings.
+The Streamlit app provides an interactive interface where users can input jet engine operational settings and sensor readings.
 The model will then output the predicted Remaining Useful Life (RUL) for the given inputs.

 ### 3. Input and Interact with the App: